WaleedZriqui/Mastering-JavaScript-in-20-days/Day9.md

 ### `.then` method and functionality to call on completion
 * Any code we want to run on the returned data must also be saved on the promise object.
-* Added using `.then` method to the hidden property ‘`onFulfilment`’.
+* Added using `.then` method to the hidden property `‘onFulfilment`.
-* Promise objects will automatically trigger the attached function to run (with its input being the returned data.
+* Promise objects will automatically trigger the attached function to run with its input being the returned data.

 - .then(resolve , reject )
    - resolve : method is called whenever a promise is resolved It takes data from the resolved promise.
    - reject :  method is called whenever a promise is reject It takes data from the reject promise.
 - When the timer expires, the callback function that was passed in the setTimeout() is placed to the callback queue (This is where your asynchronous code gets pushed to, and waits for the execution).
-- The callback function passed to the then() method is added to the microstack queue and when all global code is finished running and there's nothing on the callstack the event loop goes and checks the queues (first the microstack queue then callback queue )
+- The callback function passed to the then() method is added to the microstack queue and when all global code is finished running and there's nothing on the callstack the event loop goes and checks the queues (first the microstack queue then callback queue)